Homepage Using Frames Down End OmniMix - Pathway to Privacy

 Down Up Top Principles

 The Internet has become the most important medium for research and exchange of views on nearly all imaginable topics.
-Its common availability and simplicity of use seduce the user to an uncritical interaction.
-But it has to be realized, that every step taken in the Internet may leave traces, which might be - and are resolutely - tracked and analyzed by those, who are interested in uncovering personal data, is it for gathering email adresses due to marketing purposes, for scanning the personal background in the course of an application, or even for more obscure private, political or business reasons.
+By breaking former information monopolies its common availability empowers people in a way never experienced before.
+But its simplicity of use also seduces to an uncritical spontaneous interaction, deflecting from the fact, that every step taken on the Internet leaves traces, which are resolutely tracked and analyzed by those interested in uncovering personal data, is it for gathering preferences and email adresses for marketing purposes, for scanning the personal background in the course of an application, or even for more obscure private, political or business reasons.

-Regarding the protocols used for the data exchange and the immense data storage capability, even of the commonly accessible search engines, the data analysis doesn't at all have to take place instantaneously, but perhaps years in the future, when reasons to do so become evident - to the examiner and you.
+Relating the ease of collecting unprotected digital communication with the immense data storage capability of governmental authorities and corporate vendors of Internet services like access providers, search engines or mail hosts, it becomes obvious, that data analysis is easy to achieve and doesn't at all have to take place instantaneously, but may even happen years in the future, when unforeseen reasons to do so become evident - to the examiner and you.

-But how to prevent traces, which might be regretted later on?
+But how to follow these U.N. recommendations and prevent traces, which might be regretted later on?
 Dependent on the service you intend to use - and the severity of your paranoia - different strategies have to be put into action.

-But not only the exchanged data are relevant.
-Irrespective of that information the decoverage of the interlocutors may by itself already be of great importance to generate a sociogram of observed persons or groups, thinking e.g. of secret negotiations or cooperations between companies.
-That's where networks of anonymous remailers like Mixmaster come into play.
+But not only gaining insight into transferred data is relevant.
+Irrespective of that information revealing interlocutors may by itself already be of great importance to generate a sociogram of observed persons or groups, thinking e.g. of secret negotiations or cooperations between companies.
+That's where networks of anonymous remailers like Mixmaster or Yamn come into play.

 The principle of those 'onion routers' is to anonymize the protocol dependent 'envelope' of your message by suppressing personal data or replacing them with unspecific ones, and then to send it multilayer encrypted through a chain of 'post offices' within its net, so that even the post offices resp. remailers themselves aren't able to trace it back to the origin.
 For them it's absolutely impossible to figure out the route of the message beyond the remailers it directly communicates with.
 The last remailer in the chain finally delivers the mail to the recipient.